stanford-rc/www.sherlock.stanford.edu/src/docs/software/modules.md

       chemistry
 ```

+#### Loading

-Loading a category module to get access to field-specific software
+Loading a category module allows to get access to field-specific software:

 ```
 $ ml chemistry